-11.1 Reserves are amounts set aside to fund specific or unexpected expenditure.
-There are different reserves held by the Authority, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure usually of a one-off nature) and unusable reserves for accounting purposes.
+Reserves are amounts set aside to fund specific or unexpected expenditure.
+There are different reserves held by the Authority, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and unusable reserves for accounting purposes.

-11.2 Useable reserves are analysed into discretionary reserves and governance reserves.
-Discretionary reserves are those reserves that can be used to fund discretionary expenditure in accordance with the specific reserve.
-Governance reserves are those reserves created to provide financial protection to the Council for unforeseen events or financial challenges that can arise.
+11.4 Useable reserves are analysed into those that are earmarked for specific purposes and those that are held to ensure that the Council can continue to provide services if an unexpected event occurs.
 It is the responsibility of Council to review the allocation and levels of reserves and may put in place specific delegations with respect to their use during any financial year in accordance with the specific policy of the reserve.